award

 If you purchased or leased a defective vehicle, you might wonder whether you must go through arbitration before filing a lemon law claim.
 In California, arbitration is not mandatory for lemon law cases under the Song-Beverly Consumer Warranty Act.

-Arbitration is a type of negotiation process where both parties — the vehicle owner and the manufacturer — attempt to resolve outside of court.
+Arbitration is a negotiation process in which both parties — the vehicle owner and the manufacturer — attempt to resolve matters outside of court.
 While it’s voluntary, arbitration can sometimes lead to faster settlements.
 However, it’s not always in the consumer’s best interest.
 Some arbitration programs are run by manufacturers, which can make them biased or less favorable for vehicle owners.

 When Should You Consider Arbitration?